webtorrent/webtorrent/docs/get-started.md

   // Torrents can contain many files.
 Let's use the first. var file = torrent.files[0]

   // Display the file by adding it to the DOM.
-Supports video, audio, image, etc. files file.appendTo('body')
+  // Supports video, audio, image files, and more! file.appendTo('body')
 })
 ```